 HOW TO MAKE MONEY ONLINE / HOW SPONSORED POSTS WORK / EXPOSING THE BEAUTY COMMUNITY / ONLINE FRAUD / MY TRUTH

-It is NOT ok to accept a brand sponsorship and fail to disclose that what you are saying is a paid endorsement.
+As I stated in yesterdays video, It is NOT ok to accept a brand sponsorship and fail to disclose that what you are saying is a paid endorsement.
 It’s even WORSE to accept a sponsorship to purposefully shed negative light on another brand, in order to benefit the brand that is paying you.
 YES, this DOES happen.

 I highly recommend you watch this video by Marlena Stell –